Andre Hall (American football)

-Andre Hall (born August 20, 1982) is a former American football running back.
+Andre Hall (born August 20, 1982) is an American former professional football player who was a running back in the National Football League (NFL).
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2006.
-He played college football at South Florida, where he was the school's all-time leading rusher until 2016.
+He played college football for the South Florida Bulls, where he was the school's all-time leading rusher until 2016.

 Hall was also a member of the Denver Broncos, Chicago Bears, Houston Texans, and Omaha Nighthawks of the UFL.

-Early years
+Early life

 Hall played high school football at Dixie M. Hollins High School in St. Petersburg, Florida.
 He led Pinellas County in rushing for 1,742 yards on 227 carries (7.7 avg.) and 26 touchdowns in 2000, his one and only season of high school football.

 Professional career

 Omaha Nighthawks

 Hall was signed by the Omaha Nighthawks of the United Football League on August 25, 2010.